First-Year Housing Overview

-Select preferred roommates by searching for a specific person or searching based on the Roommate Survey.
+Select preferred roommates by searching for a specific person or searching based on the Living Style Questionnaire.
 This page will also list anyone who has requested the student as a roommate.
-On this page, the student can create a profile which will be searchable by other students.

-University Housing will utilize the Living Style Questionnaire to assign students who choose not to participate in, or are not eligible for, Online Room Self-Selection.
+Housing and Residence Life will utilize the Living Style Questionnaire to assign students who choose not to participate in, or are not eligible for, Online Room Self-Selection.
 Please note that students are indicating preferences only.
 All preferences are subject to availability at time of selection or assignment.

 Students have several options when searching for roommates:

-- Search for a specific student using their Last Name and their Web Screen Name (which is defined by the student on the housing application).
+- Search for a specific student using their Last Name and their Drexel User ID.

 - Browse for roommates by selecting answers to the Living Style Questionnaire.